 When you can’t resolve an Eviction on your own, there are laws that a Landlord or a Tenant must follow.
-Ultimately, you’ll learn the best approach you can take as a Landlord to complete an Eviction and how to protect yourself as a Tenant.
+Ultimately, you’ll learn the best approach to complete an Eviction and protect yourself as Tenant.
 Understandably, the law is complex.
-Therefore, we will help you understand the Process as well as the causes disputes.
+Therefore, we will help you understand the Process as well as the cause of disputes.

 The Reality and Rationale Behind the Eviction Process

-Eviction is the process that Landlords must go through to remove a Tenant that violates the terms of the Lease.
+Eviction is the process that Landlords must go through to remove a Tenant that violate the Lease.
 This can be a tense situation.
 When tempers flare, communications become a challenge as each party feels that they have been wronged.
 Ideally, the process is easier when there is a written lease agreement.
 But occasionally, Evictions do happen when no lease is present.
-Furthermore, in some instances, proprietors and renters work out a month to month agreement.
-In such a case, the Landlord holds the right to deliver a month to month Eviction notice.
+Furthermore, in some instances, Landlords and renters work out a month to month agreement.
+In such a case, they hold the right to deliver a month to month Eviction notice.
 In the end, it is best to complete the process of evicting a tenant with the help of an Eviction Lawyer.

-Landlords can complete an Eviction without much difficulty if the Tenant agrees to vacate the premises.
+Landlords can complete an Eviction without much difficulty if the Tenant agrees to vacate.
 In these instances, there is no need to hire an Eviction Lawyer.

 The following are the different types of notices you can send under the Florida Eviction laws when you have cause to evict a renter.

-Sometimes tenants do not pay their rent.
-As a result, the Landlord can send a 3 day Florida Eviction notice instructing your tenant to either pay or leave within 3 days.
-If they choose not to pay and leave within 3 days, you can file an Eviction lawsuit.
+Sometimes Tenants do not pay their rent.
+As a result, the Landlord can send a 3 day Florida Eviction notice instructing them to pay or leave within 3 days.
+If they choose not to pay and leave within 3 days, you can file an Eviction.
 Weekends and holidays are not included in the 3 days.

 This notice is applicable when Tenants violate a section of the lease that can be corrected.
 It requests a correction of the noncompliance to the agreement within 7 days or the lease is terminated.
-If you do not receive a response from the Tenant, you can file an Eviction with the help of an Lawyer.
+If you do not receive a response, you can file an Eviction with the help of an Lawyer.

 On the other hand, there are violations committed by a Tenant that cannot be corrected.
-Florida Statute Chapter 83.56 defines a violation of this type as Destruction, damage, or misuse of the Landlord’s or other Tenants’ property by intentional act or a subsequent or continued unreasonable disturbance.
-If a Tenant’s actions are found to be in violation of this Statute, a Landlord can serve them a 7 Day Notice of Termination.
-Unlike a Notice to Cure, a Tenant must vacate the property within 7 Days.
+83.56 defines a violation of this type as Destruction, damage, or misuse of the Landlord’s or other Tenants’ property by intentional act or a subsequent or continued unreasonable disturbance.
+If their actions are found to be in violation of this Statute, a Landlord can serve them a 7 Day Notice of Termination.
+Unlike a Notice to Cure, they must vacate the property within 7 Days.
 Failure to leave allows a Landlord to file an Eviction.

 How to Evict Someone in Florida Without a Lease?

-- 15 day Eviction notice: This is only effective in a month to month agreement.
-You can send this notice without cause, which alerts your Tenant that their agreement is ending.
-This notice must be sent 15 days before rent is due.
-For example, if you want your Tenant to vacate the premises by March 1, you must send this notice by February 15.
+- 15 day notice: This is only effective in a month to month agreement.
+You can send it which alerts your Tenant that their agreement is ending.
+It must be sent 15 days before rent is due.
+For example, if you want your Tenant to vacate the premises by March 1, you must send it by February 15.